MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/direct-update/index.md

 Once work on new web resources, such as bug fixes or minor changes and the like, is done, the updated web resources need to be packaged and uploaded to the {{ site.data.keys.mf_server }}.

 1. Open a **Command-line** window and navigate to the root of the Cordova project.
+2. Run the command: `cordova build`.
-2. Run the command: `mfpdev app webupdate`.
+3. Run the command: `mfpdev app webupdate`.

+> **Note:** Build step is important in ionic applications before using the direct update command.

 The `mfpdev app webupdate` command packages the updated web resources to a .zip file and uploads it to the default {{ site.data.keys.mf_server }} running in the developer workstation.
 The packaged web resources can be found at the  **[cordova-project-root-folder]/mobilefirst/** folder.